minerllabs/competition_submission_template/README.md

 Once Round 1 is complete, the organizers will examine the code repositories of the top submissions on the leaderboard to ensure compliance with the competition rules.

-In Round 2 (Research track only), top participants of the Round 1 will be invited to submit their submissions, with the evaluator system this time training the agent on the organizer's server before evaluating this.
+In Round 2 (Research track only), top participants of Round 1 will be invited to submit their submissions, with the evaluator system this time training the agent on the organizer's server before evaluating this.
 No pre-trained agents are submitted!

 # How to Submit a Model!